|CTL Templates for Joiners|

-Joiners join records from master port with particular records from error port.
+Joiners join records from a master port with particular records from an error port.
 Joiners do not join records between slave ports.

-They can join the records incoming through at least two input ports (ExtHashJoin, ExtMergeJoin, and RelationalJoin).
-The others can also join the records incoming through a single input port with those from lookup table (LookupJoin) or database table (DBJoin).
+They can join records incoming through at least two input ports (ExtHashJoin, ExtMergeJoin and RelationalJoin).
+The others can also join records incoming through a single input port with those from a lookup table (LookupJoin) or database table (DBJoin).
 In them, their slave data records are considered to be incoming through a virtual second input port.

-Generally, joiners match on equality: all the join key fields from master must match the corresponding fields from slave.
+Generally, joiners match on equality: all join key fields from a master must match the corresponding fields from a slave.

 RelationalJoin joins data records based on the non-equality conditions,